 ORM Genomics Program

-As a division of Oregon Reproductive Medicine (ORM), we have improved fertility treatment outcomes for countless patients.
+As a division of ORM Fertility (ORM), we have improved fertility treatment outcomes for countless patients.
 We use the latest genomic technologies to aid patients with infertility in achieving success with fertility treatments, and to help those who wish to reduce their chance of having a child with a specific genetic condition.

 Understanding of the genomics of fertility is continuously evolving, and ORM is paving the way.
 While these advances help improve reproductive outcomes, we also pride ourselves on patient education through this website, patient seminars and written materials, and our talented team of experienced genetic counselors.
 We empower our patients to make decisions with accurate, up-to-date, and easy to understand information.